-What is the OS benefit of the investigational drug vs. standard of care (SOC) regardless of subsequent therapies? => Treatment policy strategy
+What is the OS benefit of the investigational drug followed by any subsequent treatments compared to control [standard of care (SOC)] followed by any subsequent therapies? => Treatment policy strategy.

-The comparison is between the sequence of investigational drug and other therapies and the sequence of control treatment and other therapies
+The comparison is between the sequence of investigational drug and other therapies and the sequence of control treatment and other therapies.